build-archetype/client-oven-sh-bun/STATUS-UPDATE.md

 ## Conclusion

-The macOS CI infrastructure project has achieved significant milestones in automation and operational capabilities.
-With focused effort on cache optimization and test stability, production deployment is achievable within 2-3 weeks using a blue/green strategy to minimize risk.
+The macOS CI infrastructure project has achieved major breakthroughs with persistent caching operational and over 100 successful builds completed.
+Host bootstrap reliability has reached 100% with 5-minute deployment times.
+With only 4 remaining test failures to resolve and performance optimizations in progress, production deployment is achievable within 1-2 weeks.

-The system demonstrates strong potential for cost savings ($14,400/year) while providing improved build performance and operational control.
-Key remaining work involves resolving technical blockers and implementing the gradual migration strategy.
+The cache transfer system, while introducing some overhead, provides reliable build acceleration and maintains VM isolation.
+Future optimizations can further reduce this overhead while preserving the stability benefits.

+Key next steps focus on resolving the final test failures, optimizing build performance, and executing the physical hardware deployment with proper network infrastructure.

 ---